Misfit-138/OpenBSD-FiOS-and-IPv6-Demystified/README.md

 ## But what about the Verizon delegated prefix?
 According to `rad.conf(5)`:

-The default behavior is to discover prefixes to announce by inspecting the IPv6 addresses configured on an interface.
+*The default behavior is to discover prefixes to announce by inspecting the IPv6 addresses configured on an interface.*

 I tried to verify this behavior with `tcpdump`, however I cannot confirm that `rad` actually advertises the DP; I only observed the ULA from rad.conf being advertised.

 I can, however, verify that all clients on the network successfully autoconfigure GUAs within the delegated prefix.

 This is still a black box to me, and I have not been able to find the truth as to what is actually happening yet.
 It does work, but I am missing a small but crucial piece of the puzzle.
+More to come.

 ## 7. Enable and start `rad`
 Wait until dhcp6leased has received the delegated prefix.
 Then, enable and start rad, so that it advertises the correct prefix and DNS info on LAN.